gbv/login-server/README.md

 MONGO_HOST=
 # port used for MongoDB, default: 27017
 MONGO_PORT=
-# database used for MongoDB, default: cocoda-userdb
+# database used for MongoDB, default: login-server
 MONGO_DB=
 # the rate limit window in ms, default: 60 * 1000
 RATE_LIMIT_WINDOW=